Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 5

-coupling that would mediate rst-order photon emission has no preferred bipartite mode at the
+coupling that would mediate first-order photon emission has no preferred bipartite mode at the

-defect side: the rst-order EM coupling channel is suppressed at the defect-internal level.
+defect side: the first-order EM coupling channel is suppressed at the defect-internal level.

-An octahedral-void defect interacts with the electromagnetic eld
+Falsifiable consequence.
+An octahedral-void defect interacts with the electromagnetic field

 only through higher-order channels (multi-photon processes, mediation through virtual baryonic

 intermediaries, or gravitational coupling to bulk photon modes).
-Direct rst-order single-photon
+Direct first-order single-photon

 coupling is suppressed by the absence of bipartite face structure on the defect’s bounding poly-